huggingface/community-events/whisper-fine-tuning-sprint/README.md

 ## TLDR

-Participants are encouraged to leverage pre-trained speech recognition checkpoints, preferably [openai/whisper-large](https://huggingface.co/openai/whisper-large), to train a speech recognition system in a language of their choice.
+Throughout the sprint participants are encouraged to leverage *any* available pre-trained [Whisper checkpoint](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition&sort=downloads&search=whisper), preferably [openai/whisper-large](https://huggingface.co/openai/whisper-large), to fine-tune Whisper in a language of their choice.

-Speech recognition systems should be trained using **PyTorch**, **🤗 Transformers**, and, **🤗 Datasets**.
+All models fine-tuned during the sprint should be trained using **PyTorch**, **🤗 Transformers**, and, **🤗 Datasets**.
 For more information on how to install the above libraries, please read through [How to install pytorch, transformers, datasets](#how-to-install-relevant-libraries).

-Participants can make use of whatever data they think is useful to build a speech recognition system for **real-world** audio data - **except** the Common Voice `"test"` split of their chosen language.
+Participants can make use of whatever data they think is useful to fine-tune Whisper - **except** the Common Voice `"test"` split of their chosen language.
 The section [Data and preprocessing](#data-and-preprocessing) explains in more detail what audio data can be used, how to find suitable audio data, and how the audio data can be processed.

 For training, it is recommended to use the [official training script](https://github.com/huggingface/transformers/blob/main/examples/pytorch/speech-recognition/run_speech_recognition_seq2seq.py) or a modification thereof.
-A step-by-step guide on how to fine-tune an acoustic model for a speech recognition system can be found under [How to fine-tune an acoustic model](#how-to-finetune-an-acoustic-model).
+A step-by-step guide on how to fine-tune a Whisper model for a speech recognition system can be found under [How to fine-tune a Whisper model](#how-to-finetune-a-whisper-model).
-If possible it is encouraged to fine-tune the acoustic models on local GPU machines, but if those are not available, the CLOUD_PROVIDER could team kindly provides a limited number of GPUs for the event.
+If possible it is encouraged to fine-tune the Whisper models on local GPU machines, but if those are not available, we'll work towards providing you a GPU instance.
 Simply fill out [this google form](https://forms.gle/F2bpouvhDpKKisM39) to get access to a GPU.
-[comment]: # For more information on how to train an acoustic model on one of OVH's GPU - see [How to fine-tune a speech recognition model with OVHcould](#how-to-fine-tune-with-ovh-cloud).

 During the event, the speech recognition system will be evaluated on both the Common Voice `"test"` split of the participants' chosen language as well as the *real-world* `"dev"` data provided by